 Schuster masterminded an unlikely story.
 Many experts had predicted an immediate return to the third division, especially since da Costa left the club.
 What unfolded over ten months proved the club's promotion to 2.
 Bundesliga was no fluke.

 After a historic scoring season, Stroh-Engel continued in the club's season-opening match against SV Sandhausen, who finished the game with ten men.
 A 35th-minute red card from Timo Achenbach paved the way for Stroh-Engel to score the match's lone goal.
-Stroh-Engel scored in the teams' first five games and would lead the team with nine goals.
+Stroh-Engel scored in the team's first five games and led the team with nine goals.

-Nevertheless, SV Darmstadt 98 suffered its worst loss two weeks later after the 4-0 victory.
+Nevertheless, SV Darmstadt 98 suffered its worst loss two weeks after the 4-0 victory.
 Joel Pohjanpalo's hat trick saw Fortuna Düsseldorf securing a resounding 4-1 success.
-The lone bright spot in that match was Kempe's 46th-minute goal, one of four goals the midfielder scored that season.
-As the season progress, SV Darmstadt 98 established itself as a contender for a Bundesliga appearance with a 16-match unbeaten streak.
+In that match, the lone bright spot was Kempe's 46th-minute goal, one of four goals the midfielder scored that season.
+SV Darmstadt 98 established itself as a contender for a Bundesliga appearance with a 16-match unbeaten streak as the season progressed.

 Two weeks after the club's first loss to Fortuna Düsseldorf, Kempe capped the scoring in a 3-0 victory against FC Nürnberg.
 Perhaps the most resounding result occurred on Mar.
 13, 2015, when Sulu's two goals in four minutes capped off a 5-0 rout of FC Union Berlin.
 The dream seemed to be in jeopardy on Apr.
 24, 2015.
 Behrens had put the club in front after 77 minutes, and at least one point seemed likely.
 However, SV Darmstadt 98 conceded a goal from Luka Klostermann two minutes later before a 90th-minute goal from Fabio Coltorti haded the club a 2-1 loss at RB Leipzig.